Been here? Rate It!

 The Roman forum was the political, economical and religious center of Rome during the republic.
 Originally this site was a marsh.
 It was also used as cemetery.
-The Romans drained the area and turned it into an area with several temples and other buildings.
+The Romans drained the area and built several temples and other buildings there.

 The forum was later abandoned and filled in by a thick layer of earth, becoming a pasture known as Campus Vaccinus.
 Some temples were transformed into churches.